meinto/git-semver/README.md

 ## Usage

-By default this cli uses a `semver.json` in the root folder of a git repository to store the version.
+By default this cli tool uses a `semver.json` in the root folder of a git repository to store the version.
 The versioning is built up on [semantic versioning](https://semver.org/).

 ```bash
 semver version [major|minor|patch] \